snonov/snonov.github.io/_posts/2018-02-12-welcome-to-jekyll.markdown

 ---
 layout: post
 title: "Welcome to Jekyll!"
-description:
 date:   2018-02-12
-categories: jekyll blog
 tags : jekyll githubpages
 ---

-The very beginnng of yhis Githubpages / Jekyll follow up Walk on the web flow
+The very beginnng of this Githubpages Jekyll follow up Walk on the web flow

 Some official resources :
 * Github pages https://pages.github.com/